InsiteSoftware/commerce-csharp-sdk/README.md

 }
 ```

 There are some service methods that will require you to provide values for the query parameters.
-We offer [QueryParameter objects](https://github.com/InsiteSoftware/commerce-csharp-sdk/tree/develop/CommerceApiSDK/Models/Parameters) that can assit you in this area.
+We offer [QueryParameter objects](https://github.com/InsiteSoftware/commerce-csharp-sdk/tree/develop/CommerceApiSDK/Models/Parameters) that can assist you in this area.
 ```sh
 var parameters = new BillTosQueryParameters
     {